infrasonar/docs/docs/documentation/collectors/probes/appliance/appliance_docker_compose.md

 #### Agent-core service

 The Agent-core service contains an environment variable containing a TOKEN that must be set correctly prior to starting the InfraSonar environment.
-See the [operational guide](appliance_deployment.md) on how to determine the correct variable.
+See the [tokens section](../../../application/tokens.md) on how to determine the correct variable.